 In January 2018, it will be 7 years since I stopped drinking alcohol and 6 years since I wrote this post.
 I still don’t drink and I love my life even more.
 No longer do any of the downsides to not drinking apply in my life but they haven’t for years.
 As I started the year back in 2011, I made the plan to quit drinking for a year – call it a New Year’s Resolution if you will (the only one I’ve kept).
 What became clear to me was that avoiding the temptation to say “I’ll never drink again!” and taking each day as it came is what has helped me to stay off the booze this long.
 I’ve put everything I’ve learned on this journey into an email course called 30 Dry Days.
 See below for details.

 Are you tired of the effects of your alcohol consumption?
 Would you like to take a break from drinking?
-This email course supports you to take a 30-day break from drinking alcohol and in the process learn a thing or two about habits, how to break bad ones and form new ones that will support you to live a more fulfilling life.
+Starting on January 2nd 2018, this email course supports you to take a 30-day break from drinking alcohol and in the process learn a thing or two about habits, how to break bad ones and form new ones that will support you to live a more fulfilling life.